Learned Threshold Pruning: Method

 where $\mathcal{L}_T$ denotes the overall objective function comprising both classification and soft $L_0$ regularization losses, i.e.,

-Note that the left hand side of Equation (\ref{eq:17}) is the displacement of $w_{kl}$ as a result of weight update.
+Note that the left hand side of Eq. (\ref{eq:17}) is the displacement of $w_{kl}$ as a result of weight update.
 So (\ref{eq:17}) states that weight displacement should not be comparable to transition region's width ($\sim T$).